 Torque is the measure of a motor’s pulling force.
 It’s measured by the force a motor can pull when the opposing force is attached to a shaft attached to its center rod.
 If the shaft sticks out a foot from the motor’s center, and the motor can pull one pound on that shaft, the motor’s torque is one foot-pound.
+Figure 3 illustrates this with a motor that supplies 1g*cm.
 Motor manufacturers haven’t standardized this measurement, so sometimes you will see it as ft.-lb., lb-ft., oz.-in, in.-oz., g-cm (gram-centimeter), and any other weight to length variation you can think of.
 Related video: Torque and Gearboxes

 Often you’ll see a motor rated in ohms.
 This just gives you the resistance that the motor’s coil offers.
 Using Ohm’s Law (voltage = current x resistance), you can calculate the motor’s current draw if you know the rated voltage and the coil resistance.

 The DC Motor is the simplest of the motors discussed here.
 Figure 4 shows a photo of a small DC motor.
 It works on exactly the principle discussed above.
 There are two terminals, and when you apply direct current to one terminal and ground the other, the motor spins in one direction.
 When you apply current to the other terminal and ground the first terminal, the motor spins in the opposite direction.
 By switching the polarity of the terminals, you reverse the direction of the motor.
 By varying the current supplied to the motor, you vary the speed of the motor.
 Specific techniques for doing these tasks are discussed below.
 Related video: Power to a DC Motor

 DC motors are usually very fast, often spinning at several thousand revolutions per minute (RPM).